CentOS-PaaS-SIG/contra-env-sample-project/README.md

 ```
 #### Add a script to the jobs directory

-This example creates a job called samplePipelineJob and uses openshift/contra-lib.
+This example creates a job called samplePipelineJob and leverages the class PipelineJob in openshift/contra-lib.

 ```groovy
 import org.centos.contra.jobdsl.PipelineJob